jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_configureintrinsicpropertiesfor.md

     _Internal references:_

     * [`_getStructFor`](../read/\_getstructfor.md)
-5. If the configuration isn't approves, get a reference to the configuration it's based on which must be the latest approved configuration.
+5. If the configuration isn't approved, get a reference to the configuration it's based on which must be the latest approved configuration.

     ```solidity
     if (!_isApproved(_projectId, _fundingCycle))
-      // If it hasn't been approved, set the ID to be the based funding cycle,
+      // If it hasn't been approved, set the ID to be the funding cycle it's based on,
-      // which carries the last approved configuration.
+      // which carries the latest approved configuration.
       _currentConfiguration = _getStructFor(_projectId, _currentConfiguration).basedOn;
     ```